MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-The number of characters actually inserted into the stream.
+The number of characters inserted into the stream.

 ### Remarks

 The member function returns [xsputn](#xsputn)( `ptr`, `count`).
-See the Remarks section of this member for more information.
+For more information, see the Remarks section of this member for more information.

 ### Example